iriziotis/jess/README.md

 * `target-list`: is a list of filenames of PDB files to search
 * `rmsd`: the RMSD cutoff at which results are reported
 * `distance`: the global distance cutoff used to guide the search
-* `max dynamic distance`: the maximum allowed template/query atom distance after adding the global distance cutoff and the individual atom distance cutoff defined in the temperature field of the ATOM record in the template file.
-To override, set it equal to "distance".
+* `max-dynamic-distance`: maximum per-atom distance cutoff (details below).
+Set equal to "distance" to override.

+Important!
-As a rough estimate the distance cutoff should be 1.5-4 times the RMSD cutoff.
-But if you make it very large execution time will suffer.
-The smaller the better!
+* As a rough estimate the distance cutoff should be 1.5-4 times the RMSD cutoff.
+If you make it very large, the search becomes more permissive, but execution time will suffer and the chance of finding spurious hits will increase.
+* About the "max-dynamic-distance" argument: The user can define a dynamic matching distance cutoff on a per-atom basis, that is added onto the global distance cutoff (if for example a single residue is flexible and is alowed to be matched with more relaxed spatial constraints).
+This dynamic distance of an atom can be optionally defined on the B-factor field of the ATOM record in the template.
+This argument is the maximum allowed dynamic distance.
+To override dynamic distance completely, you can set this equal to the global distance argument.

 [flags] : optional flags as a string with no spaces:
 * `f` : see PDB filenames in progress on stderr